Mouth Silence: Reception

-Much like its predecessor, Mouth Sounds, critics remarked on the album's simultaneous appeal to and perversion of the listener's nostalgia, with Katie Rife of The A.V.
+Much like its predecessor, Mouth Sounds, critics remarked on the mixtape's simultaneous appeal to and perversion of the listener's nostalgia, with Katie Rife of The A.V.
 Club describing it as "laugh out loud horrifying" and Ryan Manning of The Verge promising that listeners would "have a strong reaction, negative, positive, horrified, glorified".
 Sasha Geffen, writing for Impose Magazine, describes the effect as "total context collapse", calling it "paradoxically [...] comforting".
-As of July 8, 2021, the album has received over 843,000 plays on SoundCloud.